camunda/camunda-docs/docs/components/modeler/reference/modeling-guidance/rules/element-type.md

 description: Reference for the `element-type` rule.
 ---

-Take a closer look at [`element-type`](https://github.com/camunda/bpmnlint-plugin-camunda-compat/tree/main/rules/camunda-cloud/element-type).

-While you can model using any BPMN element supported by Modeler, there are some elements that are not supported by older versions of Zeebe.
-Depending on the version you've selected, Modeler will mark elements that are not supported by that version.
-However, they may be supported by a newer version of Zeebe.
+The element you modeled is not [supported for execution](../../../../bpmn/bpmn-coverage/) by the selected Camunda Platform version.
+It may be supported in a later version.

 ## Element type not supported by selected version